-The City is hosting a Town Hall on gun safety and community safety on June 20, 2018 at the Lake Washington High School Theater.
+The City hosted a Town Hall on gun safety and community safety on June 20, 2018 at the Lake Washington High School Theater.
 A summary and video of the meeting are available online.
-The Town Hall will be one method to collect input from the community on actions the City might undertake to reduce gun violence.
+The Town Hall format is one method the City will use to collect input from the community on actions the City might undertake to reduce gun violence.
 The City Council is interested in the community’s views on topics such as:

 - Improved enforcement of existing laws and regulations